 Born in Seoul in 1994, Seong-Jin Cho began playing piano at the age of six.
 In 2012 he moved to Paris to study with Michel Béroff at the Conservatoire national supérieur de musique et de danse de Paris, from which he graduated in 2015.
 He now lives in Berlin.

-Laureate of the prestigious musical competitions including the Sixth Moscow International Frederick Chopin Competition for Young Pianists (2008), the Hamamatsu International Piano Competition (2009), the International Tchaikovsky Competition in Moscow (2011) and the 2014 Arthur Rubinstein International Piano Master Competition in Tel Aviv.
-In 2015 he was awarded First Prize at the prestigious Chopin International Piano Competition in Warsaw becoming the first Korean pianist to achieve that.
-His live album from the competition has since registered a total of nine-times platinum sales in Korea and achieved gold status in Poland, the land of Chopin’s birth.
-His playing was characterized as “poetic, introspective, gracefulˮ (Financial Times).
+Laureate of the prestigious musical competitions including the Moscow International Frederick Chopin Competition for Young Pianists (2008; 1st prize), the Hamamatsu International Piano Competition (Japan, 2009; 1st prize), the International Tchaikovsky Competition (Moscow, 2011; 3rd prize) and the Arthur Rubinstein International Piano Master Competition (Tel Aviv, 2014; 3rd prize).
+In 2015 he was awarded 1st prize and the Gold Medal at the prestigious Fryderyk Chopin International Piano Competition in Warsaw becoming the first Korean pianist to achieve that.
+His live album from the competition has since registered a total of nine-times platinum sales in South Korea and achieved gold status in Poland, the land of Chopin’s birth.

 In summer 2016 Seong-Jin Cho performed with the Mariinsky Orchestra under the direction of Valery Gergiev in Vladivostok.

 He also collaborated with the Munich Philharmonic, the Czech Philharmonic, the Royal Concertgebouw Orchestra, the NHK Orchestra, as well as with major conductors including Myung-Wun Chung, Lorin Maazel, Mikhail Pletnev and many others.